relsqui/matrix-repro/03-stop-on-failure.md

 * **Change:** Confirmed that the line which was commented above works, and then realized I could tidy it up a little more.
 This version is also a little truer to what's happening in the real code.
 * **Expected/Why:** Tested locally (on both the failure and success cases), so I know this'll print the error and should die and kill the job properly as well.
 * **Result:** Heck yeah, ship it.
 I'll see if I can get rid of some of the error reporting redundancy while I'm there, too, heh.

+---

+(I ended up deciding to merge the whole thing in after all, I can always go back and find the commit filter stuff if I need it but I have other things to test in the meantime, some of which can use this node setup.)